mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 ---
 title: Ruby verbose mode and how it's broken
+description: >
-description: "The verbose mode in Ruby is both useful and distracting.
-It activates a mode where the interpreter is warning you about potentially dangerous syntax."
+  The verbose mode in Ruby is both useful and distracting.
+It activates a mode where the interpreter is warning you about potentially dangerous syntax.
 layout: post
 category: ruby
 ---